 Mr. Bradley wraps up his column by concluding, “So the question is, would these studies arrive at a different conclusion if mutual funds were compared to ETFs instead of uninvestable indexes?
 It’s hard to say definitely without getting into the data, but a rough assessment based on the Vanguard numbers would suggest that Canadian equity ETFs would still be leading an albeit closer race.
 If a charge for investment advice was factored in, it would be a dead heat, with some categories going to ETFs and others to mutual funds.”
 That is not the question at all Mr. Bradley.
 Maybe the question should be where you got so good as misrepresenting the truth?
 Seriously, do mutual fund sellers have professional development session with tobacco companies or what?
 “It’s hard to say definitely without getting into the data, but a rough assessment…” What a ridiculous statement to put in a nationally-published column.
 It’s not hard to say at all Mr. Bradley, the case isn’t nearly as close as you make it.
 How convenient you don’t want to get into the data here.

 To Mr. Bradley’s credit, he admits several issues with the mutual fund industry in Canada, but his obvious attempt to confuse the situation really upsets me.
 There is so much of this propaganda out there since mutual fund companies rake in billions of dollars off of the backs of Canadians every year and they can subsequently pay for a real distortion of the market through the media.
 The vague generalities in which he speaks, and the ridiculous misrepresentation of the facts (bordering on outright lying) destroys his credibility.
 There are people out there that can beat their index after fees are calculated in, but good luck finding that needle in a haystack in the Canadian mutual fund scene.
 Check out my eBook for a more detailed analysis on why this is true.
+It’s also why robo advisors like Wealthsimple are growing at such an unprecedented rate – no one trusts traditional industries when they behave this way!

 People like Mr. Bradley are the types that take innocent/naieve savers like my parents and convince them that they are the only ones that can help them, right before selling them whatever high-commission mutual fund offering that is paying the most that month.
 I’m begging the Globe and Mail not to ruin their credibility by giving this guy a premium platform to push his agenda.
 At least bring in someone like Ed Rempel who presents a convincing argument that he is able to choose professional money managers that can beat their index (while agreeing the vast majority of mutual funds are useless) or a hedge fund manager that actually does beat the market to present the case for active investing.